nickolasrm/BitsMNIST.jl/README.md

 ```julia
 score_fitness = BitsMNIST.ZeroOne.Reinforcement.generate_score_fitness(sx, sy)
 ```
-This first function increases the score of a model by summing the value of the respective output when predicted correctly. `if predicted_correctly, then score += argmax(model_output)`
+This first function increases the score of a model by summing the value of the respective output when predicted correctly. `if predicted_correctly, then score += max(model_output)`

 ```julia
 mcc_fitness = BitsMNIST.ZeroOne.Reinforcement.generate_mcc_fitness(sx, sy)